js214/K66_tutorial/7_rtos/README.md

 - `debug/main.elf`: The final binary file produced by the compilation process.
   This file is to be loaded on the microcontroller.

+- `freertos`: Files needed to compile the FreeRTOS kernel.

 - `build_log.txt`: Errors from running `mingw32-make` (redirected stderr).

 - `Makefile`: The output of CMake and input to `mingw32-make`.